FlatTurtle/sites-thepassport/README.md

 This will pull the latest changes from the git repository.
 It will automatically trigger the `php artisan flatturtle:update` command that publishes assets to your local installation.

 Also, double check if the configuration file was modified and change your local version accordingly.
 You can overwrite your local configuration file with the latest version by using the `php artisan flatturtle:install` command.

+### Deploy best practices

+The `composer.lock` file contains the exact version numbers of the dependancies used during the last `composer update`.
+You should **NEVER** execute `composer update` on a production environment.
+The correct workflow is to execute `composer update` on your workstation, check for any errors and then commit the `composer.lock` file to your git repository.
+Once the production environment is updated with the latest lock-file, you can execute `composer install`, which will install the dependancies based on the lock-file.

 Configuration
 -------------